-Study 4b: Meaning of Feedback
+Study 4B: Meaning of Feedback

-We conducted study 4b to test whether the same feedback on one's performance conveys different information for novices and experts, thus serving different motivational functions.
-We predicted novices focus on assessing their commitment and positive feedback motivates them because it signals high commitment, but experts focus on monitoring their progress, and negative feedback motivates them because it signals insufficient progress toward their goal.
+We conducted study 4B to test whether the same feedback on one's performance conveys different information for novices and experts, thus serving different motivational functions.
+We predicted that novices focus on assessing their commitment and positive feedback motivates them because it signals high commitment but that experts focus on monitoring their progress and negative feedback motivates them because it signals insufficient progress toward their goal.

 Method.
-Two hundred thirty-two participants (116 women) completed a typing task similar to the one in the main study with a few minor adjustments.
-The study employed a 2 (expertise: novice vs. expert) \times 2 (feedback: positive vs. negative) \times 2 (meaning: commitment vs. progress) between-subjects design.
+Two hundred and thirty-two participants (116 women) completed a typing task similar to the one in the main study but with a few minor adjustments.
+The study employed a 2 (expertise: novice vs. expert) × 2 (feedback: positive vs. negative) × 2 (meaning: commitment vs. progress) between-subjects design.

-To ensure participants had enough experience in the task, they completed 15 typing trials.
-The rest of the task, including the feedback content, was similar to study 4a, except participants did not seek feedback.
+To ensure that participants had enough experience in the task, they completed 15 typing trials.
+The rest of the task, including the feedback content, was similar to that of study 4A except that participants did not seek feedback.
 We randomly assigned participants to receive either positive or negative feedback after they completed the first trial, at which point they felt like relative novices, or before their last trial, at which point they felt like relative experts.

-After receiving their feedback, participants rated either their feelings of making progress toward the goal (1 = I feel like I have made sufficient progress on the task, 7 = I feel like I have made insufficient progress on the task; progress inference) or how much they cared about doing well on the task (1 = I care about my typing skills on this task very little, 7 = I care about my typing skills on this task very much; commitment inference).
+After receiving their feedback, participants rated either their feelings of making progress toward the goal (1 = "I feel like I have made sufficient progress on the task," 7 = "I feel like I have made insufficient progress on the task";

+progress inference) or how much they cared about doing well on the task (1 = "I care about my typing skills on this]task very little," 7 = "I care about my typing skills on this task very much"; commitment inference).
 We followed previous research (Fishbach and Dhar 2005) in wording these items.
-Our progress question captures a sense of making insufficient progress, whereas our commitment question captures the value (i.e., caring) component of commitment (see Value × Expectancy model, Fishbein and Ajzen 1974).
+Our progress question captures a sense of making insufficient progress, whereas our commitment question captures the value (i.e., caring) component of commitment (see Value × Expectancy model, Fishbein and Ajzen 1975).
 In the context of this task, both a sense of insufficient progress and a sense of caring about performing well reflect greater motivation to pursue the task at hand but for different reasons.
-After providing their answer, participants completed another trial (trial 2 for novices, trial 15, the last trial, for experts).
+After providing their answer, participants completed another trial (trial 2 for novices; trial 15, the last trial, for experts).
 Finally, participants were debriefed and dismissed.
 In their debriefings, none of the participants expressed suspicion that the feedback was not individually tailored.

 Results and Discussion.
-The ANOVA on ratings of meaning in feedback yielded the predicted expertise (novice vs. expert) \times feedback (positive vs. negative) \times meaning (asked about commitment vs. progress) three-way interaction (F(1, 225) = 3.98, p < .05) and no main effects (see figure 5).
-Specifically, novices were more likely than experts to indicate positive feedback signaled they care about their typing skills (i.e., commitment, M = 4.67, SD = 1.06, versus M = 3.68, SD = 1.95; t(56) = 2.42, p < .02).
-On the other hand, novices were not more likely than experts to infer they were committed when they received negative feedback (M = 4.50, SD = 1.53, versus M = 4.53, SD = 1.61; t(58) < 1, ns).
-Additionally, experts were more likely than novices to indicate they made insufficient progress when they received negative feedback (M = 4.93, SD = 1.16, versus M = 3.96, SD = 1.58; t(55) = 2.64, p < .02).
-However, experts were not more likely than novices to infer they had made insufficient progress when they received positive feedback (M = 4.55, SD = 1.67, versus M = 4.15, SD = 1.41; t(56) < 1, ns).
+The ANOVA on ratings of meaning in feedback yielded the predicted expertise (novice vs. expert) × feedback (positive vs. negative) × meaning (asked about commitment vs. progress) three-way interaction (F(1, 225) = 3.98, p < .05) and no main effects (see fig. 5).
+Specifically, novices were more likely than experts to indicate that positive feedback signaled that they care about their typing skills (i.e., commitment, M = 4.67, SD = 1.06, vs. M = 3.68, SD = 1.95; t(56) = 2.42, p < .02).
+On the other hand, novices were not more likely than experts to infer that they were committed when they received negative feedback (M = 4.50, SD = 1.53, vs. M = 4.53, SD = 1.61; t(58) < 1, NS).
+Additionally, experts were more likely than novices to indicate that they made insufficient progress when they received negative feedback (M = 4.93, SD = 1.16, vs. M = 3.96, SD = 1.58; t(55) = 2.64, p < 1.58.02).
+However, experts were not more likely than novices to infer that they had made insufficient progress when they received positive feedback (M = 4.55, SD = 1.67, vs. M= 4.15, SD = 1.41; t(56) < 1, NS).